Huawei worked on several surveillance systems promoted to identify ethnicity, documents show

 SenseTime did not respond to a request to explain what counts as illegal petitioning and how its product could help prevent it.
 The Huawei spokesperson also did not explain this point, but said: “We have not and will never support the use of technology to discriminate against vulnerable or marginalized groups.”

-The Chinese foreign ministry did not respond to requests for comment.
+The Chinese Foreign Ministry did not respond to requests for comment.
 A ministry spokesperson told CNBC earlier this week that “legal use of facial recognition in public areas in some parts of China is to improve social management” and prevent criminal acts.
-The spokesperson called the reports on the “Uighur alarm” by IPVM and The Post “pure slander.”
+The spokesperson called the reports on the “Uighur alarm” by IPVM and The Post “purely slander.”

-“The measures are not targeting any particular ethnic groups,” the ministry official added, and they can “strengthen social security, thus [earning] support from people of all ethnic groups.”
+“The measures are not targeting any particular ethnic groups,” the ministry official added, saying they can “strengthen social security, thus [earning] support from people of all ethnic groups.”

-Attempts to reach China’s Ministry of Public Security for comment by phone and fax Saturday were unsuccessful.
+Attempts to reach China’s Public Security Ministry for comment by phone and fax Saturday were unsuccessful.

 Another one of the products found in Huawei marketing materials is a “voiceprint” recognition system, created by the Chinese tech company iFlytek, that is advertised as being able to compare a voice recording from a phone or app against a database of “tens of millions” of voices, according to a PowerPoint presentation on the system that carries both iFlytek’s and Huawei’s logos.

-iFlytek was sanctioned by the U.S. after allegations it was using this technology to help the Xinjiang government track Uighurs.
-Uighurs have reported anecdotally being pulled aside by authorities at checkpoints and ordered to read a paper aloud to have their voice recorded.
+The United States sanctioned iFlytek after allegations it was using this technology to help the Xinjiang government track Uighurs.
+Uighurs have anecdotally reported being pulled aside by authorities at checkpoints and ordered to read a paper aloud to have their voice recorded.

 Voiceprint recognition technology is also being developed in the West, primarily for consumer applications such as secure banking, though critics have said its further use could lead to broader privacy and surveillance concerns.